inconvergent/cl-veq/DOCS.md

  ;   Lambda-list: (&BODY BODY)
  ;   Documentation:
  ;     get all values in body as a list.
- ;     almost like multuple-values-list, except it handles multiple arguments.
+ ;     almost like multiple-values-list, except it handles multiple arguments.
  ;   Source file: src/utils.lisp
 ```